Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Related Work

 Across these evaluation modes, researchers emphasized different outcome dimensions depending on the domain and artifact design. \textit{Helpfulness} or \textit{usefulness} consistently appears as a central measure of perceived utility.
 Other dimensions included \textit{self-efficacy} \cite{rogers2025playing}, \textit{attitudes toward AI assistance} (measured via instruments such as the godspeed questionnaire \cite{bartneck2009measurement} or short version of the user experience questionnaire \cite{schrepp2014applying}), \textit{enjoyability} and \textit{cognitive load} \cite{lieb2024student}, and task-specific factors such as \textit{analogical reasoning} in the case of bio-inspired design training \cite{chen2024bidtrainer}.
 These variations underscore how human evaluations illuminate distinct facets of educational support that automatic metrics alone cannot capture.

 In our work, we adopted a within-subjects randomized controlled trial to evaluate hints for scientific question answering.
-Our study emphasized on hint's usefulness, insightfulness, and oversimplification, while also examining how these perceptions align or diverge from automatic evaluation metrics.
+Our study emphasized on hint's satisfaction, informativeness, and answer leakage, while also examining how these perceptions align or diverge from automatic evaluation metrics.
+We describe the motivation for selecting these dimensions in our user study design (Section \ref{sec:study_design}).